 Centenary University places a high priority on our responsibility to provide academic advising.
 Academic Advising is a process that begins with a student’s enrollment at Centenary University and continues throughout their college career.
-Centenary University has a three tier Advising Program.

-First year students are advised every spring during several Advising Days.
+First year students are advised every spring and summer during several Advising Days.
 Each student is invited to schedule an appointment online to come to campus for an individual appointment to discuss their life goals, academic aspirations, course selection and to create a class schedule for their first semester.

-During a student’s first year, the student’s Academic Foundations professor will serve as their Academic Advisor.
+All Centenary students are assigned an Academic Advisor.
 Since this is a professor in the student’s academic discipline they can introduce the student more fully to their area of study and help them explore career/life interests.

 The responsibilities of an Academic Advisor include:

-- Sometimes your questions cannot be answered by your Advisor but your Advisor will direct you to appropriate resources on campus.
+- Sometimes your questions cannot be answered by your advisor but your advisor will direct you to appropriate resources on campus.

 The responsibilities of the Advisee include: